thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 ---
-title: [Set up AWS for ThoughtSpot]
+title: [Set up ThoughtSpot in AWS]
 last_updated: 10/10/2019
 sidebar: mydoc_sidebar
 summary: "After you determine your configuration options, you must set up your virtual machines (VMs) on AWS using a ThoughtSpot Amazon Machine Image (AMI)."